JGCRI/gcam-doc/fusion.md

 ```

 You will notice that we have also included the XML parsing hooks that GCAM uses
-to initialize it's components such as `XMLParse` and `toInputXML`.
-These hooks
+to initialize its components such as `XMLParse` and `toInputXML`.
+These
-always have to be provided; however, you can use whichever means to set up your
+functions allow us to activate our feedback by including them in an XML add-on
-component as is appropriate for you.
+file

-The source will then look like the following skeleton:
+The source code that goes with this declaration will then look like the following skeleton:

 ```cpp
 #include "util/base/include/definitions.h"